tigrouind/AITD-roomviewer/README.md

 ## Commands

 - Left, right arrows : change model
-- Up, down arrows : change model folder (only difference is Edward vs Emily)
+- Up, down arrows : change animation
+- Space : change model folder (Edward or Emily)
 - Shift : hold it while pressing left or right keys to skip 10 models at once
 - Mouse wheel : zoom in / out
 - Left mouse button : click on model and drag to rotate it